the-full-stack/website/docs/course/2022/cohort.md

 #### Only instructors can post in the `#course-announcements` channel.

 If you furthermore [hide muted channels](https://support.discord.com/hc/en-us/articles/213599277-How-do-I-hide-muted-channels-), the Discord interface will only show that channel, but you'll miss out on the chance to discover discussions in other channels.

-## Teaching Assistants

-This course is only possible with the support of our amazing TAs (in alphabetical order):

-- [Andrew Mendez](https://twitter.com/AndrewMendez19) is a Deep Learning Solutions Engineer at DeterminedAI, working on computer vision and NLP solutions for defense and autonomous vehicle companies.
-Previously Andrew worked as an ML Engineer at Clarifai and CACI.
-- [Daniel Hen](https://www.linkedin.com/in/daniel-hen/) is a Senior Data Scientist at Digital Turbine, working on Ad Tech and mobile solutions, as well as Big Data problems.
-Working with Spark, ML algorithms such as XGBoost, Computer Vision, and constantly learning new technology.
-- [James Le](https://twitter.com/le_james94) runs Data Relations and Partnerships at Superb AI, a data management platform for computer vision use cases.
-Outside work, he writes data-centric blog posts, hosts a data-focused podcast, and organizes in-person events for the data community.
-- [Saurabh Bipin Chandra](https://www.linkedin.com/in/srbhchandra/) is a Senior ML Scientist at Turnitin.
-- [Sayak Paul](https://sayak.dev) is as a Machine Learning Engineer at Carted on NLP and representation learning from HTML webpages.
-Besides work, he contributes to various open-source projects.
-- [Vishnu Rachakonda](https://www.linkedin.com/in/vrachakonda/) is a Data Scientist at firsthand.